HossamSaberX/LoopSpot/README.md

 1. Go to the [Releases](https://github.com/yourusername/loopspot/releases) page
 2. Download the appropriate executable for your platform:
-   - `loopspot.exe` for Windows
+   - `LoopSpot.exe` for Windows
-   - `loopspot` for Linux
+   - `LoopSpot` for Linux

 ### Running the Executable

 #### Windows
-- Simply double-click the `loopspot.exe` file to run the application
+- Simply double-click the `LoopSpot.exe` file to run the application

 #### Linux
 - After downloading, make the file executable:
   ```
-  chmod +x loopspot
+  chmod +x LoopSpot
   ```
 - Then run it from the terminal:
   ```
-  ./loopspot
+  ./LoopSpot
   ```

 ### Triggering New Builds